-Year 1: The children will be sent home a list of spellings at the beginning of the term, the weekly information sheet will reference the key sounds they have learnt, the tricky words, sentences they have written and spellings covered during the week.
+Year 1: The children will be sent home a weekly information sheet referencing the key sounds they have learnt, the tricky words, sentences they have written and spellings covered during the week.
 Parents are encouraged to use this prompt to learn with the child.
 Links to Little Wandle are also referenced with videos of support for parents.

 Maths: An optional weekly task is set for year 1 and 2 on Mathletics.
 By the end of Year 2, all children should know their 2s, 5s and 10 times tables off by heart.
-An optional CGB maths book is also sent indicating the questions the children can answer by the following week.